MPB153504/dictionary_segmentation/README.md

 ![](media/demo.gif)

 ## How to run
+1. You can apply the method by itself (see example.py).
+Note that the method was implemented for the GUI so some parts might seem unlogical.
-You can use the method by itself (see example.py) or run my_gui.py to run the user interface (PyQt 5.11.3 is required).
+2. You can use the GUI by running the my_gui.py (PyQt 5.11.3 is required).

 *I recommended creating a Python environment with the exact versions as below*